gtergeomatica/manuale_geoportale_concerteaux/README.md

 * Follow this syntax to translate:

   <b>Single-line paragraph </b><br>
-  msgid "Il progetto Concert-Eaux"<br>
+  *msgid "Il progetto Concert-Eaux"<br>
-  msgstr "Le projet Concert-Eaux"<br>
+  *msgstr "Le projet Concert-Eaux"<br>

   <b>Multiline paragraph  </b><br>
   msgid ""<br>
-  "Il ** Geoportale del Progetto INTERREG Concert-Eaux** e questo manuale "<br>
+  *"Il ** Geoportale del Progetto INTERREG Concert-Eaux** e questo manuale "<br>
-  "sono stati sviluppati da Gter srl Innovazione in Geomatica GNSS e GIS."<br>
+  *"sono stati sviluppati da Gter srl Innovazione in Geomatica GNSS e GIS."<br>
   msgstr ""<br>
-  "Le ** Géoportail du projet INTERREG Concert-Eaux** et ce manuel "<br>
+  *"Le ** Géoportail du projet INTERREG Concert-Eaux** et ce manuel "<br>
-  "ont été développés par Gter srl Innovazione in Geomatica GNSS e GIS."<br>
+  *"ont été développés par Gter srl Innovazione in Geomatica GNSS e GIS."<br>

-  It is necessary to keep the syntax found in the original language text.
+  As the text lines of the original language, also the translated ones must be put in double quotes.<br It is necessary to keep the syntax found in the original language text.
 For instance if the line of the original language ends with a space, the translated line must ends with a space too.
 All special character like * that are in the original language text must be kept in the translated text.

 * Save the file when the translation is finished